 RMS Beauty – Living Luminizer | $38.00 USD (CF)

 Clean, natural-leaning brands are wonderful for many reasons… except their short shelf life.
 I was heartbroken to discover how my RMS Beauty Living Luminizer had gone off.
-The texture became chunky, thick, and greasy feeling.
+The texture felt chunky, thick, and greasy.

 Prior to going bad, the Living Luminizer provided the most natural, dewy, glossy, wet-looking highlight wherever applied.
 Whenever I used this highlighter, my skin looked radiant and healthy.

 I would certainly repurchase this highlighter, but I am not looking to repurchase this right now.

 Smashbox – Be Legendary Lipstick in Cognac & Pretty Social | $28.00 USD (CF)

 The Smashbox Be Legendary Lipsticks have been staples in my collection for many years.
 In fact, it was the Be Legendary Lipstick formula that gave me the confidence to wear lipstick, because I had previously felt like lipstick never looked good on me.
 Although I still love the Be Legendary formula, my all-time favorite shade, Cognac, has finally gone bad.
 If I want to repurchase this warm raisiny neutral lipstick I can; however, I have quite a few comparable shades in my collection at the moment.